Kael'thas Abilities and Strategy

 - Cooldown: 60 seconds

-Phoenix is a high-damage, AoE ability.
+Phoenix is a high-damage, area of effect Heroic Ability.
 While it is mainly used to deal damage in team fights, it is also has many other uses.
 Phoenix can be used to zone enemy Heroes, kill Mercenaries, clear Minion waves, and to siege or defend Forts and Keeps.
 Its multitude of uses is due to its relatively low cooldown of 60 seconds.
-Since Phoenix has such a low cooldown, it should be used much more liberally than similar Heroic abilities.
+Since Phoenix has such a low cooldown, it should be used much more liberally than similar Heroic Abilities.

-Phoenix's biggest downfall is that it lacks any form of crowd control and enemy Heroes can easily walk out of the affected area.
-This is why it is important to use Phoenix for the express purpose of discouraging enemies from walking through it (to defend an objective), or in combination with allied crowd control, which can be used to force enemies to stay within Phoenix's radius.
+Enemy Heroes can easily walk out of the affected area.
+This is why it is important to use Phoenix for the express purpose of discouraging enemies from walking through it (to defend an Objective), or in combination with allied crowd control, which can be used to force enemies to stay within Phoenix's radius.
 However, that is just to use it most optimally, using it in the middle of a team fight with no crowd control is often perfectly acceptable.